bhattlab/phanta/databases.md

 4005427	d__Bacteria;p__Firmicutes_A;c__Clostridia;o__Oscillospirales;f__Oscillospiraceae;g__UBA738
 ```

-1. species_name_to_vir_score.txt
+2. species_name_to_vir_score.txt - for usage of the `post_pipeline_scripts/calculate_lifestyle_stats/lifestyle_stats.R` script.
     1. This tab-separated file should contain two columns with no header.
-    2. First column contains the species name - second column contains the predicted ‘virulence score’ (from 0 to 1).
+    2. First column contains the viral species name - second column contains the predicted ‘virulence score’ (from 0 to 1).
 To get this score, you can use [BACPHLIP](https://github.com/adamhockenberry/bacphlip) or a similar tool.
     3. Here are the first five lines of species_name_to_vir_score.txt for the default Phanta database, as an example:

 ```jsx